baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

             data: None,
         });
 ```
-This uses the `transfer_msg` function implemented by the ContractInfo struct defined in msg.rs to create a CosmosMsg used to call the Transfer function of the bid token contract, and places it in the `messages` Vec to be executed next.
+Now that the auction contract is done processing the bid (which was rejected in this case because the auction had already closed), it is ready to create the HandleResponse.
+In doing so, it also sets up the call to the Transfer method of the bid token contract to return the tokens that were sent to escrow after the auction closed.
+It uses the `transfer_msg` function implemented by the ContractInfo struct defined in msg.rs to create the appropriate CosmosMsg and places it in the `messages` Vec to be executed next.
 It then passes the response JSON created above as the "value" String of a LogAttribute using the `log` function.  "response" can be replaced with any String you choose as the JSON "key" of the LogAttribute.
 Any time your contract is called by another contract, if you want to pass a response to the user, you must use the `log` field of the InitResponse/HandleResponse, because the `data` field is not passed back to the user.
 In this case, `try_bid` is only ever called by the bid token contract.
 ```rust
 /////////////////////////////////////// Query /////////////////////////////////////
 /// Returns QueryResult